streamich/git-cz/README.md

 ```

-## Custmo config
+## Custom config

-You can privide custom configuration in `changelog.congfig.js` file
+You can provide custom configuration in `changelog.congfig.js` file
 in your repo.
 See [default configuration file](./src/defaults.js) for reference.